 A common complaint from those who own their own business is self-employment tax.
 Can you avoid, reduce, eliminate or lower your self employment taxes or SE taxes?
 Yes, to a large extent actually, but it takes some effort and an S Corp Election.

-If you own a business as a garden variety single-member LLC (one owner or shareholder), your business income will be reported on your personal tax return under Schedule C and is subject to self-employment tax (currently 15.3%) and ordinary income tax.
+If you own a business as a garden variety single-member LLC (one owner), your business income will be reported on your personal tax return under Schedule C and is subject to self-employment tax (currently 15.3%) and ordinary income tax.
 The same is true for a business that has not formed a corporation such as a sole proprietor and partnerships.
 So, you could easily pay an average of 40% (15.3% in SE taxes + 25% in income taxes, blended) on all your net business income in federal and state taxes.
 Wow!

 Income taxes is largely a sunk cost.
 You can reduce it by having less revenue, spending more money on deductible things and / or earning some of the various business tax credits.